 For Cannon, the plaintiffs’ practice was a bit of a no-brainer.
 For one, his dad handled personal injury cases, workers’ compensation and Social Security disability benefits cases.
 “I always had some exposure to that side of the law and a point of view from the plaintiffs’ side,” he says.
 Cannon also clerked at a Louisville plaintiffs’ firm for three years during law school – something that really solidified his interest in the practice.
 “I learned a lot and realized I’d be a good advocate for people,” he says.
 “It made me want to stay in this line of work.”

 Today, Cannon litigates cases on behalf of everyday people who have been injured through no fault of their own, either in motor vehicle accidents, in slips and falls, or by defective and dangerous products.
 “The injuries my clients sustain compromise their lives,” he says.
 “They might not be able to work and the injury might be debilitating.
 It’s very satisfying to be able to help someone who might not have been otherwise able to deal with the situation that they’ve been thrown into.”
 For Cannon’s clients, that means battling large corporations and insurance companies that oftentimes have unlimited resources.
 “We try to bring about something positive for our clients,” he says.
 “We are their guides through what is oftentimes a difficult process.”

-Before joining Bubalo Law PLC, Cannon, who earned both his undergraduate and law degrees at the University of Louisville, worked at Becker Law Office handling cases as they came through the door, either favorably settling them or preparing them for litigation.
+Before joining the Becker Law Office, Cannon, who earned both his undergraduate and law degrees at the University of Louisville, worked at Becker Law Office handling cases as they came through the door, either favorably settling them or preparing them for litigation.
 For Cannon, his new role—he moved over in March of 2013—offers the opportunity to build off the skills he honed doing pre-litigation work.
 “Working on both sides of the case makes me a better lawyer,” he says.
 “It’s about being efficient and making sure everything is taken care of from day one.”